eppfel/iTunesPlayCountFromLastFM/README.md

 # iTunesPlayCountFromLastFM
-I used the Javascript for Automation on Mac (JXA) to create an iTunes script, that pulls your personal last.fm play counts.
+I used the JavaScript for Automation on Mac (JXA) to create an iTunes script, that pulls your personal last.fm play counts.

 ## System Requirements
-This code works only on MAC OS X Yosemite (10.10), due to Javascript being introduced just to this platform, yet.
+This code works only on MAC OS X Yosemite (10.10), due to JavaScript being introduced just to this platform, yet.
 I will upload a build release for earlier OSX versions.

 ## Usage

+### Manual
+1. Download the latest release, open the disk image and copy the app inside somewhere on your Mac (Scripts in the Folder `~/Library/iTunes/Scripts/`will be displayed in the iTunes script menu).
+2. Select the tracks you like to sync in iTunes.
+3. Start the script.
+4. You are asked to enter your last.fm user name.
+5. The scripts runs through all the selected tracks.

-### Build/Run
+### Build/Run on Your Own
-**The script causes a timeout when run directly in iTunes!**
+**The script causes a timeout when run directly in iTunes, when not build as an applet.**
 The script is written in vanilla JavaScript and cannot be directly opened in Script Editor.
-To run the script you can use the shell command `osascript -l Javascript [file_name]` or build a .scpt file with `osacompile -l JavaScript -o [script_name].scpt [file_base_name].js` and run that in Skript Editor or directly in iTunes
+To run the script you can use the shell command `osascript -l Javascript [file_name]` or build a .app file with `osacompile -l JavaScript -o [script_name].app [file_name]` and run that in Script Editor or directly in iTunes.

-### Manual
-1. Select the tracks you like to sync in iTunes.
-2. Start the script.
-3. You are asked to input your last.fm username.
-4. The scripts runs through all the selected tracks.
+If you like to work in Sublime Text, I created a package for the Build System: [JXASublimeText](https://github.com/dharma-guardian/JXASublimeText).

 ## Useful Resources
 1. [JavaScript for Automation Release Notes](https://developer.apple.com/library/mac/releasenotes/InterapplicationCommunication/RN-JavaScriptForAutomation/#//apple_ref/doc/uid/TP40014508-CH109-SW11)